na-na-hi/renget/archive/sfbf5.md

 \>They're surprised to find you completely unharmed, and try to ask what happened
 \>You answer as vaguely as possible, and thankfully they're willing to drop the subject
 \>The warmth that had previously suffused your insides is gone, replaced with the coolness of Malzeno's saliva
-\>You can't help but blush a bit as you tell your comrades that you'll need to go off on your own again to "gather resources"
+\>You can't help but blush a bit as you tell your comrades that you'll need to go off on your own again to "gather resources"%%

-\>Be Malzeno
+%darkgreen%\>Be Malzeno
 \>You spot a group of your favorite creatures galavanting through the citadel
 \>Humans
 \>You lick your chops in anticipation as you swoop in